infi-nl/soliddns/README.md

 # SOLID DNS

+> ⚠️ This project is archived and won't receive any further updates of any kind.
+We leave it public in case someone might still have a use for the archived code.

 Started as a simple cli application and accompanying api for moving Dns records between two DNS providers.
 (InternedServices and Cloudflare).
 Someday the interactive orchestration tool for managing DNS records across several more.